Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Convex Formulation for Neural Network Training

 Quantum computers, such as those implementing adiabatic quantum computing (AQC) for solving QUBO problems, face challenges due to limited parameter precision \cite{mucke2025optimum}.
-In theory, QUBO parameters are real-valued, but practical hardware—whether quantum annealers like D-Wave’s or other accelerators—relies on finite precision representations, such as fixed-bit integers \cite{mucke2025optimum}.
-This limitation introduces perturbations in quantum systems, which distort the energy landscape and can shift the global optimum.
+Theoretically, QUBO parameters are real-valued; however, practical hardware—whether quantum annealers such as those from D-Wave or other accelerators—relies on finite-precision representations, typically using fixed-bit integers.
+This limitation introduces perturbations into the quantum system, distorting the energy landscape and potentially shifting the global optimum.

 Considering directly truncating the Ising coefficients to $d$ digits, the following lemma shows that the convergence can be preserved under certain conditions.